HookRace/hookrace-web/www/_posts/2015-03-04-make-a-lisp-in-nim.markdown

     mal-user>

-The benchmark results from [Joel Martin](https://github.com/kanaka), the author of MAL, don't look bad for Nim.
-In the short benchmarks it's the fastest, in the long benchmark only the JVM can beat it.
+The benchmark results from [Joel Martin](https://github.com/kanaka), the author of MAL, don't look bad for Nim. _Edit_: Note that these are just rough measurements to see that the Nim implementation is doing fine.
+Don't judge the other languages for their numbers, which may not have ideal implementations performance-wise.

+In the short benchmarks Nim is the fastest, in the long benchmark only the JVM can beat it.
 I didn't really try to optimize and oriented mostly on the Python implementation, which is quite a lot slower as you can see.
 So it's pretty nice to see idiomatic Nim performing well:

                  perf1  perf2       perf3
                 macros   math      macros